intuition-dev/mbCLIx/docs/_doc2/docs/phoneGap.md

 2. Make sure your ROO T in dat.yaml points to the url.
 Also make sure you bring patience, PhoneGap takes a bit of time to get going the first time you learn it - like anything new.

-3. Now that you have build.phonegap.com ready AND you have an SPA web-app running in the cloud, you can deploy your custom web-app.
+3. Now that you have build.phonegap.com ready AND you have an SPA Web App running in the cloud, you can deploy your custom Web App.

 ```
    Zip the web app with the config.xml.
 Upload to build.phonegap.com